mnemnion/sandbox/README.md

 aacc will already run faster if you don't provide a literal token map, which is unnecessary for many purposes as all literal tokens are available in the seq and can be utilized from the grammar rules.

 Similarly, **:stop** may not be necessary if you want a crash-only compiler, and it would be nice to expose a faster, unsafe aacc that doesn't stop and check for **:stop**.
-I haven't done this, but if I do, you will be able to pass **{:crash-only true}** to the initial aacc state and aacc will remove it from **state** before running the unsafe version of the looper.
+I haven't done this, but if I do, you will be able to pass **{:crash-only true}** to the initial aacc state and aacc will leave it in there so your rules can check which environment they're running in.

 At the moment, aacc only supports the enlive output format.
 This is because it's easy to work with and conceivably other key-value pairs could be profitably added to the tree before aacc does its thing. aacc only uses the **:tag** and **:content** keys, because that's all instaparse outputs, but additional key-value pairs in the enlive graph should not cause problems (this is worth verifying).